yyong008/yyong008/README.md

-Hey, I'm Magnesium 🎈
+Hey, I'm Magnesium， Welcome My Github Page 🎈

-An independent open source enthusiast who loves programming is working on some interesting little projects:

 ## GPT Generator Content such as psychology and others